Frequently asked questions.

 How long does it take for the judge to decide?

-The judge must give you a decision at the hearing.
+The judge must give you a decision at the hearing or soon after.
 If the judge determines you're mature and capable of giving informed consent or an abortion without involving your parents is in your best interest, you'll be given an order from the court to take to the clinic where you'll have the abortion procedure.
 If the judge denies or dismisses your case and you disagree with their decision, your attorney can help you file an appeal within 30 days.

 What if I change my mind and I don't want to have an abortion?

 If you receive a judicial bypass but you no longer want to have an abortion, you are not required to get an abortion and you do not have to go back to the clinic.
 The choice to have an abortion or to continue your pregnancy is 100% yours.